AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 ![image](https://github.com/user-attachments/assets/c42d5b3c-eda7-4d2c-ae7a-9d4e1783c060)

-4. Verify and screenshot the output of the Bruno request with the modified working code.
+4. Verify and screenshot the output of the Bruno request showing the `Params` tab with the modified working code.

 ## Part 5: Create a POST Endpoint for books

-1. Use `Ctrl + C` and enter the command `git stash`, to temporarily save changes made but not commit to the main branch.
-This also allows you to pull the following files.
+1. Use `Ctrl + C` and enter the command `git stash`.
+Pull the Part 5 files by entering `git pull origin part5`.
-2. Pull the Part 5 files by entering `git pull origin part5`.
-Run the code by entering `fastapi dev main.py`.
+2. Run the code by entering `fastapi dev main.py`.
 3. Create or clone a Bruno Request.
 Change its name to "Store a Book", then change its method to `POST` and endpoint to `/books` using the same base URL.
 4. Go to `Body`, add a JSON Body, and enter a JSON formatted entry with title and author for the book you want to create.
 Save and send the request.